-As CareSuper's approach to identifying and managing modern slavery risks matures, we will develop a response to remediate instances where a modern slavery risk is identified.
+As CareSuper's approach to identifying and managing modern slavery risks matures, we will need to develop a response to remediate instances where a modern slavery risk is identified.

 In the instance we discover modern slavery in our supply chain, we'll work with the supplier to eliminate these practices.
 If that's not possible in the short term, we'll suspend or terminate the contract.
-CareSuper is committed to working with our suppliers, however, where necessary we may take further action (as the relevant Executive deems appropriate).
+CareSuper is committed to working with our suppliers, however, where necessary we may take further action.